chadxz/personal-website/src/posts/2023-07-10-self-review.md

 proposal that you have the autonomy to implement, but want to gather thoughts and ideas from others to round out your own.
 Before you share an RFC widely, put on your reviewer cap and evaluate it critically.
-You're about to ask many people to build a mental model of our proposal and provide helpful feedback, which is hard work!
+You're about to ask many people to build a mental model of your proposal and provide helpful feedback, which is hard work!
 To help them out, you can make sure your document succinctly captures your idea and how it solves a specific, well-understood problem.